slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Winning is not the end of the road; it’s just a stop along the way.

 > *"Win through your actions, never through argument."
-'Make your accomplishments seem effortless."
+’Make your accomplishments seem effortless."
 -- Robert Greene (9th and 30th laws of power)*

 > *"You only find out who is swimming naked when the tide goes out."